wsw70/syncthing-map/README.md

 A utility to map syncthing devices and shared folders.

-The binaries are automatically released at each update of the stable and development version.
+The binaries are automatically released at each update of the stable and development (has `dev` in the version name) version.
 Use the stable one except if you want to test some development updates.

 ## Usage